Technology | 17 Min Read

 A Virtual Private Network (VPN) encrypts traffic between your device and the internet, ensuring no one can intercept your communication.
 One of the benefits of a VPN is that it allocates you to a virtual location and masks your IP address, which means prying eyes can’t know your location.

 Public Wi-Fi hotspots are prone to hacking and surveillance, and using this tool protects you from any form of spying.
 There are free VPN services available for download but, we recommend you stay away from these as they are known to sell users’ data to third parties, including the government.
+Therefore, to ensure the utmost protection of your sensitive data and online activities, it is absolutely imperative to exercise caution and opt for a VPN service that is not only trustworthy and reputable but also has a proven track record of safeguarding user privacy.
+By carefully selecting a reliable VPN, you can rest assured knowing that your online communications remain secure and free from any unauthorized access or surveillance attempts.

 Nowadays, it makes more sense to use instant messaging apps to communicate person-to-person instead of using SMS, social networks, or emails.